JetBrains/kotlin-web-site/docs/topics/gradle.md

 ### Kotlin and Java sources for JavaScript

-This plugin only works for Kotlin files so it is recommended that you keep Kotlin and Java files separately (in case the project contains Java files).
+This plugin only works for Kotlin files, so it is recommended that you keep Kotlin and Java files separate (if the project contains Java files).
 If you don't store them separately, specify the source folder in the `sourceSets` block:

 <tabs>